What’s the Average Cost of Renters Insurance?

 7. Location

-Where your rental home is located plays a part in the price of your monthly premium, too.
+Where your rental home is located plays a part in the price average monthly renters insurance premium, too.
 If you live in an area with a high crime rate, you’ll pay more in premiums due to an increased risk of theft.
-If you live in a state or area that’s prone to natural disasters, you’ll see an uptick in your premiums compared to locations that don’t see much natural disaster activity.
+If you live in a state or area that’s prone to natural disasters, you’ll see an uptick in the average cost of renters insurance compared to locations that don’t see much natural disaster activity.

 8. Residence Type